AndreaMelle/Cinder-VLC/README.md

 # Cinder-VLC

-Cinder wrapper for VLC (Windows only atm)
+Cinder wrapper for VLC libraries, for Cinder vs2013 x86 and x64.

 Note: compared to QuickTime, VLC cannot play media backwards (i.e. setting the rate to -1.0 will have no effect).
 This is a known (https://forum.videolan.org/viewtopic.php?t=70191) technical limitation.

 ## Instructions

-* Currently requires manual copy of the content of vlc_bin folder in application output folder (Debug or Release)
+* Currently requires manual copy of the content of vlc_bin folder in application output folder (Debug or Release).
+Contains .dlls and runtime stuff needed by VLC.
-* This block requires manual settings of Cinder include and lib folders (I have an environment variable called CINDERSDK_DIR on my system), i.e. does not respect the conventional relative search paths that the other blocks do.

 ## TODO